atsmacode/aye-poker/README.md

 * Copy the .env.template to .env
 * Create a DB for the Symfony app
-* Run the following commands:
+* Run the following command: `dev/buildapp`
-  * composer install
+  * This will do the following
-  * php bin/console app:start
+    * Install Composer dependencies
-  * php bin/console doctrine:migrations:migrate
+    * Migrate the Aye Poker & Poker Game DBs
-  * npm install && npm run dev
+    * Install NPM dependencies
-  * symfony server:start
+    * Start the Symfony local server

-Symfony will start a server and provide a link to the app where you can register & login.
+Symfony will provide a link to the app where you can register & login.
 Something like: http://127.0.0.1:8000

 More details on commands and configs are outlined further down the page.